mikeroyal/Self-Hosting-Guide/README.md

 [OneUptime](https://oneuptime.com/) is an open-source complete SRE and DevOps platform.
 It monitors your website, dashboards, API's, and more and alerts your team when downtime happens.

+[Parca](https://parca.dev/) is a tool for continuous profiling for analysis of CPU and memory usage, down to the line number and throughout time.
+Saving infrastructure cost, improving performance, and increasing reliability.

 [DeviceHive](https://www.devicehive.com) is a free, highly scalable open-source IoT platform for data collection, processing and analysis, visualization, and device management with the broad range of integration options.

 [Distributed Services Architecture (DSA)](https://github.com/IOT-DSA) is an open source IoT platform that facilitates device inter-communication, logic and applications at every layer of the Internet of Things infrastructure.
 The objective is to unify the disparate devices, services and applications into a structured and adaptable real-time data model.